hackclub/hackclub/workshops/shared_clipboard/README.md

 When I was first writing this code, I just thought that clearing the element and setting it to empty would be enough.
 Turns out that we'd have to properly remove the whole thing because if we don't, `len(os.Args)` will be one more than it should be (the empty element is still *counted* as an element)

 ### Get the local IP address
-This function gets the computers local IP address with which other computers can connect (you can see how this is useful).
+This function gets the computer's local IP address with which other computers can connect (you can see how this is useful).

 ```go
 func getOutboundIP() net.IP {